apagade/Test/README.md

 8. (Web application) Web application is slow since it is logging debug logs due to incorrect logging configuration.
 9. (Web application) Certain API is slow due to various reasons (compute, db etc).
 10. (Server) High CPU utilization due to the web application.
-11. (Server) High CPU utilization due to the other processes (cron jobs, agents etc) running of the server.
+11. (Server) High CPU utilization due to the other processes (cron jobs, agents etc) running on the server.
 12. (Server) Server running out of RAM due to the web application.
 13. (Server) Server running out of RAM due to the other processes.
 14. (Server) Server busy in I/O operations like heavy logging.